AhmadMoussa/A-Guide-to-Wavenet/Readme.md

 ## Convolutional Network:

-* Ultimately we end up with an output layer, called an activation map, or feature map.
-Which gives us a vague idea of what we learned from the convolutional process.
-If we keep repeating this process we can gain a deeper understanding of our initial input.
 * [Convolutional Layer](http://cs231n.github.io/convolutional-networks/#conv): a layer over which a filter is being applied
 * [Dilated Convolution](https://www.quora.com/What-is-the-difference-between-dilated-convolution-and-convolution+stride): In this type of convolution, the filter expands.
 This is sometimes also called "Atrous" convolution, where "Atrous" comes from the french word "à trous" meaning "with holes".
 * [Causal Concolution](https://arxiv.org/abs/1803.01271): this term is rather vague, but a "causal" convolution means that there is no information leakage from future to past.